jkz1one/PiTV/readme.md

 **A minimal, Wayland-based kiosk system for Raspberry Pi OS.**

 PiTV is a small, reliable setup that turns a Raspberry Pi into a clean, remote-friendly TV interface.
-Everything is built around stability: a fullscreen dashboard, a frameless Firefox ESR profile, and predictable location behavior for streaming apps.
+Everything is built around stability.
+With a fullscreen dashboard, a frameless Firefox ESR profile, and predictable location behavior for streaming apps.
 The system stays simple, uses only a handful of config files, and avoids fragile kiosk flags entirely.

 Key Capabilities: